-AUX DSUB9 Connects to AUX connector on MT1000A panel using J1705A AUX Conversion Adaptor.
+AUX DSUB9 Connects to AUX connector on the Network Master panel using J1705A AUX Conversion Adaptor.
 1pps Out The 1PPS signal is output.
-10MHz Out The 10 MHz clock signal is output.
-GPS Lights in green when signals of four or more satellites are being received. osc Lights in green when the Rubidium oscillator stability reaches $10^{-9}$ .
+10MHz Out The 10 MHz clock signal is output. $^{1}$ GPS Lights in green when signals of four or more satellites are being received. osc Lights in green when the Rubidium oscillator stability reaches $10^{-9}$ .
 This lights within around 15 minutes usually.
 However this varies depending on ambient temperature.
 1pps Sync In The input connector of the external 1PPS reference signal for the synchronization.
-Antenna The connector for GPS antenna.
+Antenna MU100090A: For GPS antenna.
+MU100090B: For GPS/GNSS antenna.